-We may never know what deep questions and doubts Judas had, but I feel certain of this: Judas had secrets.
+We may never know what profound questions and doubts Judas had, but I feel sure of this: Judas had secrets.
 Don’t we all know what it’s like to carry around a secret?
 I wonder if it was greed that caused him to steal money from the Lord’s purse, or something else?
 Did pressure to perform lead to anxiety and darkness?
 Did hopelessness make him doubt Jesus was who he said he was?
 Had he been one of the men who frequented the woman at the well?
 Whatever the case, I imagine a load of guilt and shame caused the guy unbearable anxiety.
 He couldn’t sleep at night, because his soul was storm-tossed.
 I think depression weighed heavy on him.
 Judas worked for the most famous faith-healer and evangelist the world has ever known, but he couldn’t get his own life together.

-Of course we know little about his background, and nothing about his thoughts, but this is how I imagine Judas.
+Of course, we know little about his background, and nothing about his thoughts, but this is how I imagine Judas.

 He was a wreck.
 A total mess.
 Responsible for the murder of Jesus, he just couldn’t cope with the guilt.
 He couldn’t forgive himself.
 He was overwhelmed with grief and could not get past his own mistakes.
 Who knows what really started the ball rolling…but whatever it was, Judas slowly faded toward his eventual and infamous demise.

 When I imagine Judas, I imagine him as mentally ill.
 A hurt, an offense, divorce, jealousy, a drinking problem, something unexpected that causes us to question everything we’ve ever known.
 We have a weak moment, and the emotions that have been simmering all this time suddenly begin to boil.